Overgaden: Architecture

 Overgaden Neden Vandet 17 is constructed in red brick on a foundation of granite ashlars with two storeys over a walk-out basement.
 The seven-bays-wide facade is richly decorated with pattern brickwork, glazed details and other ornamental features.
 The bay with the main entrance furthest to the right is wider than the six other bays.
 The monumental doorway is topped by a fanlight.
 Above the main entrance is a medallion with a relief of the three towers from Copenhagen's coat of arms.
 The windows of the six other bays are placed in a slightly recessed niche with a dentillated upper edge.
 Other decorative elements include sill courses and an ornamental cornice.
 The roof is clad in black slate and features four large dormer windows with carved woodwork towards the street.
 The roof ridge is pierced by three chimneys.
 A side wing extends from the rear side of the building along one side of the central courtyard.
 It is connected to the funkis-style rear wing from 1936.

 Today

 O—Overgaden is a non-profit art institution with an irreverent program of emerging Danish and international artists.
 It hosts approximately eight major exhibitions each year.
 Other activities include concerts, populated parlors, performances, book talks, workshop sessions, and film screenings.

 O—Overgaden is an independent, non-profit institution with funding from the Danish Arts Foundation.
 The board consists of Mikkel Bogh (chair, director of the National Gallery of Denmark), Ruth Campau (artist), Mette Winckelmann (artist), Ebbe Stub Wittrup (artist), Matias Møl Dalsgaard (CEO, GoMore), Helle Brøns (Curator, Sorø Art Museum) and Jens Lund Mosbek (lawyer, Kromann Reumert).

+O—Overgaden’s board currently consists of Sanne Kofod Olsen, chair (January 2024 – December 2028), Vice-Chancellor at the Royal Institute of Art in Stockholm; Rasmus Myrup (April 2023 – March 2028), visual artist; Lea Porsager (April 2023 – March 2028), visual artist; Ebbe Stub Wittrup (December 2019 – November 2024), visual artist; Matias Møl Dalsgaard (December 2019 – November 2024), CEO, GoMore; Helle Brøns (August 2020 – July 2025), curator, Sorø Art Museum; and Ieben Christensen (April 2022 – March 2027), lawyer, M/S2 Holden Aps.